 A great deal of scientific research shows that weighted blankets help with a variety of health conditions.
 We’ve written about many of them here:

-- Sensory processing disorder: Can Weighted Blankets Help WIth Sensory Disorders?
+- Autism in children and adult: Weighted Blankets Help With Sensory Disorders?

 - Attention-deficit hyperactivity disorder: Do Weighted Blankets Help with ADHD?